Prayer is a multi-faceted subject that can be looked at from a variety of angles. Books and volumes have been written on this very important topic.

 It is clear that the early church understood the power of corporate prayer.

 Unfortunately, many believers today are not comfortable praying with others.
-We need to get over our petty insecurities in this area and begin gathering together to pray heaven down.
+We need to overcome our insecurities in this area and begin gathering together to pray heaven down.
 God has chosen to work through prayer; we must adjust to His program instead of changing it to make ourselves feel comfortable.

-It is shocking how little value is placed on corporate prayer in some churches; especially since God’s house is called a house of prayer (see Matthew 21:13).
+It is shocking how little value is placed on corporate prayer in much of the Western church; especially since God’s house is called a house of prayer (see Matthew 21:13).
 Programs and formulas have replaced prayer and fasting.
 We must get back to true prayer; where prayer is the natural thing to do when we gather—where the atmosphere is permeated with the prayers of the saints.

 The value of corporate prayer is more than we realize.
 It brings a greater level of power and authority to our prayers, inviting the intervention of heaven on earth.
 It also helps build deep relationships within the church.
 There is something about praying together that strengthens the bond we have as the family of God.